| Vol. 21 No. 8

 increase over last year.
 That includes 228 early decision applications,

+up from 213 the previous year.
 Unlike some colleges, Macalester will continue its ED program.

 "Our early decision pool has never been a particularly wealthy